cmayer/MitoGeneExtractor/README.md

 ## Supported Platforms:
 MitoGeneExtractor: All platforms are supported for which a C++ compiler is available.
-It can be compiled by users without root previliges.
+It can be compiled by users without root privileges.
 This program has been tested on Linux, HPC Unix platforms and MacOS.
 It should be possible in principle to compile it on windows.
 However, there is not support from the authors for this platform.

 Snakemake workflow: Linux, HPC Unix platforms and MacOS, (Windows - without support).